TugboatQA/docs/troubleshooting/index.md

 as written.
 When a Preview build fails with this error:

-1. [Check the Preview logs](#how-to-check-the-preview-logs) to see what command was running when the build failed;
+1. [Check the Preview logs](#how-to-check-the-preview-logs) to see what command was running when the build failed.
 2. If you don't spot an issue with the command, [terminal into the relevant Service](#debug-by-terminal-in-tugboats-web-ui) and try executing the command directly to get more context about what's